 3.2.1 Statistical Explanation

-The one sample proportion scenario looks to compare a population proportion, p, and a fixed reference proportion, p0 in a two-sided comparison.
+The one sample proportion scenario looks to compare a population proportion, p, to a fixed reference proportion, p0 in a two-sided comparison.
 In comparing the two values, it follows that the null and alternative hypotheses are H0:p=p0 and H1:p≠p0 respectively.
 In order to compare the two proportions, the Z-Test can be used as follows.

 Z=p-p0p0(1-p0)n

 In the equation above, p0 is defined as above.
-Since it is typically the case that the population being compared to the reference proportion cannot be assessed on a whole, a sample of the population can be taken. p is defined as the sample proportion and n is size of the sample.
-Then Z is the Z-score from the standard normal distribution
+Since it is typically the case that the population being compared to the reference proportion cannot be assessed on a whole, a sample of the population can be taken. p is defined as the sample proportion and n is the size of the sample.
+Then Z is the Z-score from the standard normal distribution.

 Power: The power of a study is defined as the probability of correctly rejecting the null hypothesis.
 Since this scenario assumes the population has been sampled, the null and alternative hypotheses are H0:p=p0 and H1:p≠p0 respectively.
 Then, the power can be expressed as the probability that the Z-score, above, is more extreme than the standard normal critical value for a given significance level as shown below.

-Power=PRejecting H0|H1=PZ≤-z1-α2+PZ≥z1-α2=Pp-p0p01-p0n≤-z1-α2+Pp-p0p01-p0n≥z1-α2=+Pp-p0≤-z1-α2p01-p0n+Pp-p0≥z1-α2p01-p0n=Pp≤p0-z1-α2p(1-p)n+Pp≥p0+z1-α2p(1-p)n=Pp-pp1-pN≤p0-z1-α2p1-pN-pp1-pN+Pp-pp(1-p)N≥p0+z1-α2p(1-p)N-pp(1-p)N=Pp-pp(1-p)N≤p0-pp(1-p)N-z1-α2+Pp-pp(1-p)N≥p0-pp(1-p)N+z1-α2=ϕp0-pp(1-p)N-z1-α2+1-ϕp0-pp(1-p)N+z1-α2
+Power=PRejecting H0|H1=PZ≤-z1-α2+PZ≥z1-α2=Pp-p0p01-p0n≤-z1-α2+Pp-p0p01-p0n≥z1-α2=Pp-p0≤-z1-α2p01-p0n+Pp-p0≥z1-α2p01-p0n=Pp≤p0-z1-α2p(1-p)n+Pp≥p0+z1-α2p(1-p)n=Pp-pp1-pN≤p0-z1-α2p1-pN-pp1-pN+Pp-pp(1-p)N≥p0+z1-α2p(1-p)N-pp(1-p)N=Pp-pp(1-p)N≤p0-pp(1-p)N-z1-α2+Pp-pp(1-p)N≥p0-pp(1-p)N+z1-α2=ϕp0-pp(1-p)N-z1-α2+1-ϕp0-pp(1-p)N+z1-α2

-where p is the sample proportion, p0 is the reference proportion, p is the true proportion the sampled population, z1-α2 denotes the standard normal quantile function with significance level α, n is the size of the sample, N is the size of the population, and ϕ() denotes the standard normal distribution function.
+where p is the sample proportion, p0 is the reference proportion, p is the true proportion of the sampled population, z1-α2 denotes the standard normal quantile function with significance level α, n is the size of the sample, N is the size of the population, and ϕ() denotes the standard normal distribution function.

 Sample Size: The sample size can be defined as the integer of N which, for a given power (1-β), satisfies the following equation.